-FFMC has developed a comprehensive regional supply development plan that has been incorporated into the financial projections in the 2023 to 2027 Corporate Plan.
-The financial plan includes a detailed analysis of the effect on fish supply due to competitors that have emerged because of open-market legislation in the provinces of Manitoba and Saskatchewan.
+As part of its strategic plan, FFMC has initiatives in place to recover fish deliveries lost to increasing competition.
+FFMC utilizes a comprehensive regional supply development plan that has been incorporated into the financial projections in the 2023/24 to 2027/28 Corporate Plan.
+The financial plan includes a detailed analysis of the effect on fish supply from competitors that have emerged because of open-market legislation in the provinces of Manitoba and Saskatchewan.
 The fish supply plan is updated throughout the year as competitive intelligence of the supply market and resource supply factors such as local weather, and lake and stock conditions change.